vemonet/nanopub-website/src/pages/sessions.md

 Speakers:

 - [Jorrit Poelen](https://jhpoelen.nl) on "What Bee?
-On Distributed Publishing of Existing Digitized Specimen Records and Their Derived Knowledge" (Demo and Presentation)
+On Distributed Publishing of Existing Digitized Specimen Records and Their Derived Knowledge" (demo and presentation)
 - [Tobias Kuhn](https://tkuhn.org) on "Moving from Bench to Dash: Demo of the New Online Mode of the Nanopublishing Tool Nanobench / Nanodash and an Update on Some of the New and Planned Features"